What do you need to know when shopping for a treadmill?

 Bonus: How to know if your being ripped off on a treadmill

 Try this!
-If you are reading this buyer’s guide and you are taking notes, it is very possible that you now know more about treadmill design than a lot of the big-box department store employees do!.
+If you reading this treadmill buyer’s guide, you will know more about treadmill design than most big-box department store employees do!.
 Here’s a test: try asking a big-box department store employee to remove the motor cover for you so you can see everything.
-Ask them to explain the features to you.
+Ask them to explain treadmill speed and incline, along with all these features.
 Test their knowledge.
-Test their products.
-Compare their treadmills and staff to someone like us at G&G Fitness Equipment.
-And don’t forget to wear comfortable shoes.
+Try their products.
+Compare their treadmills and staff to a fitness equipment specialist.

 About eight to ten years ago, and decades before, treadmill electronics were much more similar from brand-to-brand than they are today.
 They all incorporated a limited number of workout programs, user profiles, simple folding treadmill models, heart rate monitor features, and minimal, bare-bones entertainment (headphone jacks and speakers).
 Displays were limited to an LED dot-matrix display or a backlit LCD screen.
 Each console would have a certain number of workout programs to choose from, and that was pretty much it.